-In the Division of Psychiatry and Applied Psychology all our research projects are reviewed by an appropriate Research Ethics Committee.
+In the Division of Psychiatry and Applied Psychology all our research projects, whether conducted by staff or students, are reviewed by an appropriate Research Ethics Committee.
 Approval has to be granted before these studies can begin.

-The Division of Psychiatry & Applied Psychology’s Research Ethics Sub-Committee oversees all its student research projects.
-This process is authorised and overseen by the Faculty of Medicine & Health Sciences’ Research Ethics Committee.
+The division’s Research Ethics Sub-Committee oversees all its student research projects.
+The Committee can be contacted via its Administrator ( hyperlink to Its review processes are authorised and overseen by the Faculty of Medicine & Health Sciences’ Research Ethics Committee.

 Ethical Review of Student Research Projects